spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

     - This seemingly unintuitive result is likely due to randomness, and, more interestingly, age.
 </p>
 <p>
-It's time to account for age.
+It's time to explore age.
 </p>
 <p>
 <h5>Exploring Age</h5>